 Start Practicing Now with Counting Edge

 If you happen to live in Montana and want to get ready for live blackjack action, this would be a great time to start practicing your basic blackjack strategy and blackjack card counting skills.
-The best way to do that is to register an account with one of our recommended online casinos.
+The best way to do that is to register an account with one of our recommended online casinos or check our free blackjack game.

 You can also read all of the articles on Counting Edge which include many casino reviews, explanations of different counting methods, and discussions of basic strategy.